 If you have a question about completing your pledge form, ask your Employee Campaign Coordinator or the Local Campaign Manager for your area.
 They'll be glad to help.

 Federations and charities listed in the brochure meet high standards in order to be listed.
 These standards are intended to protect you.

 The Texas Legislature created eligibility criteria by which charities and federations can be listed in the SECC brochure.
 In some instances, when a charity applies to either the Local Employee Committee or the State Policy Committee, the eligibility criteria is not met.
 An eligibility appeals process exists to resolve discrepancies.

-There are two reasons why you may not see your favorite charity listed in the directory of charities:
+Two of the reasons why you may not see your favorite charity listed in the directory of charities are:

 Across Texas, Local Employee Committees and the State Policy Committee of state employees review eligibility applications.
 These people are interested in ensuring that charities listed in the directory meet high standards so that your charitable gift is used in the manner you intended.